flother/rio2016/README.md

-This dataset includes the official statistics on all 11,515 athletes (6,330 men and 5,185 women) at the 2016 Olympic Games in Rio de Janeiro.
+This dataset includes the official statistics on the 11,515 athletes (6,330 men and 5,185 women) and 306 events at the 2016 Olympic Games in Rio de Janeiro.
 The data is taken from the [Rio 2016 website] [rio].
 Flaws in the source data are reflected here.

-* [Download the latest athlete data as a CSV] [csv]
+* [Download the latest athlete data as a CSV] [ath]
+* [Download the latest event data as a CSV] [evt]

-## Column definitions
+## Column definitions for `athletes.csv`

-The athlete data is stored in [`athletes.csv`] [csv]; one athlete per row, and eleven columns.
+The athlete data is stored in [`athletes.csv`] [ath]; one athlete per row, and eleven columns.
 Empty cells are null values.

 1. `id`
     * Athlete id